iamwebrocker/wp-climatestrike/README.md

 A small WordPress plugin to put your site on [digital climate strike](https://digital.globalclimatestrike.net/) on Sept.
 20th, 2019.

+## PSA

+There's now an "official" [WP plugin by 'Fight For the Future'](https://wordpress.org/plugins/digital-climate-strike-wp/) with a lot of features, on the official WP-plugins directory.
+Since this here is my attempt to "scratch my own itch", you're probably be better off with the official version.

 ## Install

 Copy the `wp-climatestrike` directory to your `wp-content/plugins` directory.